In my work on science, education, and tech, I study the social contexts of knowledge and knowledge-making

 Drafts

-In my macro work, I study the cultural authority of science and the Western nation-state project.
+In my macro historical work, I study the cultural authority of scientific knowledge and the nation-state

 The university: exalted institution, ruined organization